LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

         * Create a Match-Secrets private repository
         * Fork a repository (copy of LoopWorkspace)
         * Add Secrets to your repository
+        * Action: 1.
+Verify Secrets
-        * Action: Add Identifiers
+        * Action: 2.
+Add Identifiers
     * Apple:
         * Configure Identifiers for Loop
         * Create your version of Loop in App Store (personal use only, not for distribution)
     * GitHub:
-        * Action: Create Certificates
+        * Action: 3.
+Create Certificates
-        * Action: Build Loop
+        * Action: 4.
+Build Loop
     * Apple: Set up Internal TestFlight Group
     * Phone: Install Loop with TestFlight